vulgo/ga-h97n-wifi-hackintosh/README/README-usbtool.command.md

 #### Run usbtool.command

 - boot the H97N-WIFI system into macOS
-- run `usbtool.command` located in the root directory of this repository
+- run `usbtool.command` found in the root directory of this repository
 - keep within the 15 port limit by switching off at least 2 ports
 - press the button to generate `USBPorts.kext` on the desktop

-#### Install USBPorts.kext to the Bootloader Kexts Directory
+#### Replace USBPorts.kext in the OpenCore Kexts Directory

 - mount the EFI system partition
 - replace `USBPorts.kext` in `/Volumes/EFI/EFI/OC/Kexts` with the version from the desktop